gouldju1/annotations-infrastructure/README.md

 # Repository Structure
 Each branch will serve a different purpose:
-- `master`: General overview and pertinent information for all users
+- `main`: General overview and pertinent information for all users
 - `setup_and_installation`: Specific information, files, environment settings, etc. for setting up and installing Prodigy on your machine